-I bought my Bronica ETRsi medium format camera a couple of weeks before Christmas last year and I’ve just developed my first roll of Portra 160 Colour film exposed in it.
+I bought my Bronica ETRsi medium format camera a couple of weeks before Christmas last year and as I’ve just developed my first roll of Portra 160 Colour film exposed in it I thought I would use this post to highlight the Bronica ETRsi sample photos.

 Although I’ve developed a couple of 35mm colour films before, this is the first roll of medium format film, and the first roll of Portra I’ve developed, so I was interested in seeing how the results differed from those 35mm Kodak Color 200 pictures.